Evangelium vitae: Abortion

 Among all the crimes which can be committed against life, procured abortion has characteristics making it particularly serious and deplorable.
 The Second Vatican Council defines abortion, together with infanticide, as an "unspeakable crime."

 Evangelium vitae accepted that "the decision to have an abortion is often tragic and painful for the mother" although this can "never justify the deliberate killing of an innocent human being".
 The potential pressures on the pregnant woman from the father of the child, the wider family circle and friends, doctors and nurses were also acknowledged.

 While John Paul II noted that the Bible's texts "never address the question of deliberate abortion and so do not directly and specifically condemn it ... they show such great respect for the human being in the mother's womb" that a logical consequence was that "You shall not kill" be extended to the unborn child as well.
 Christian tradition, he added, was "clear and unanimous, from the beginning up to our own day, in describing abortion as a particularly grave moral disorder.
 Given this "unanimity in the doctrinal and disciplinary tradition of the Church", Pope Paul VI was able to declare that this tradition regarding abortion is "unchanged and unchangeable".
 John Paul II stated:

 Therefore, by the authority which Christ conferred upon Peter and his Successors, in communion with the Bishops – who on various occasions have condemned abortion and who in the aforementioned consultation, albeit dispersed throughout the world, have shown unanimous agreement concerning this doctrine – I declare that direct abortion, that is, abortion willed as an end or as a means, always constitutes a grave moral disorder, since it is the deliberate killing of an innocent human being.
 This doctrine is based upon the natural law and upon the written Word of God, is transmitted by the Church's Tradition and taught by the ordinary and universal Magisterium.

+In the year of the encyclical's publication, 1,210,883 legal abortions were officially recorded in the USA and 163,638 in England and Wales.
+In continental Europe, however, the Catholic Church perceived progress in several conservative policies at a national law, the conscientious objection of King Baudouin to abortion law in Belgium, and the adoption of a commitment to the effect that "[everyone] has the right to life [and human] life is worthy of protection already before birth" in the new Constitution of Slovakia.